sh39sxn/mining-altcoins-aws/README.md

 # ltc-mining-aws
-This repo is contains scripts for mining Litecoins (LTC) on AWS.
+This repo contains shell scripts for mining Litecoins (LTC) on Ubuntu 16.04.

 ## Getting Started